 All children in Year 1 are assessed through the phonic screen and for any children who do not achieve a pass phonics continues into Year 2.

 It is our intent that all children will learn to read and spell effectively.
-We also use the No Nonsense Spelling scheme to support our teaching of spelling in Y2-6.
+We also use the Pathways to Spell scheme to support our teaching of spelling in Y2-6.

 As part of our systematic approach to teaching phonics and spelling, we regularly assess pupils to ensure expected or better progress is made.
 We know that not all children learn to read and write at the same pace, so we have bespoke spelling interventions depending on need.